jdre1/Labour_Market_US/README.md

 The purpose of the file is to visualise some features on Data Science labour market in the US, and to reveal some statistics regarding job market in the 10 states in the US.
-Job market fo positions related to Data Science.
+Job market for positions related to Data Science.

 This exercise is supposed to increase knowledge and skills for using basic features of aforementioned libraries.